IBM/nicedoc.io/README.md

 Now we have a functional site, it's time to start bringing up some sugar things in order to improve the user experience.

-We can translate the "Clap" button by Medium, but using the GitHub way, this means, the button reflects the ⭐️'s
+We can translate the "Clap" button by Medium, but using the GitHub way, this means, the button reflects the ⭐️'s.

+Another things we can add after the star button could be

+- Visit GitHub repository
+- Watch/Unwatch
+- Share

 #### 🚧 Comments Threads